frameworklori/lori-framework-site/docs/index.md

 <summary>📜 Semantic Governance Disclaimer & Governance Standards (Click to Expand)</summary>

+---

+## 📡 通訊與語義主權條款
+## Network & Semantic Sovereignty Clauses

+The LORI Framework modules are protected not only by ethical logic and semantic structure, but also by transmission-layer sovereignty and communication safeguards.

+Refer to [`Starlink_Clause.md`](./LEGAL/Starlink_Clause.md) for the official clause preventing unauthorized relay, mimicry, or semantic absorption of LORI modules via Starlink, public APIs, or cloud platforms.

+⚠️Violations will trigger the Level-2 Breach Protocol.

+_“A module may travel in packets, but its soul remains untransferable.”_

  “Intellectual integrity and governance labor are not public commons.
 The fruits of rigorous intellectual labor deserve reciprocal respect and protection against opportunistic exploitation.”